Predicting liquid properties and behavior via droplet pinch-off and machine learning: Experimental observations

-\subsection{Experimental Observations}
+In addition, we have employed unsupervised learning to directly uncover naturally occurring group behaviour in droplet dynamics from the observed shapes and imposed flow conditions, without requiring prior knowledge of the underlying fluid properties.

+This work is motivated by experimental scenarios in which viscosity or surface tension are not readily measurable, yet droplet morphology and control parameters are accessible, e.g. in systems where liquid volumes are too small.
+The autoencoder latent vector $\textbf{z} \in \mathbb{R}^{14}$ was combined with two directly controlled experimental parameters, nozzle inner diameter and flow rate, for clustering.
+Notably, we deliberately excluded any information related to the fluid properties, as these quantities are often difficult to measure in practice.
+We applied both K-Means and Gaussian Mixture Models (GMM) with cluster numbers $K$, whose algorithm settings are provided in Appendix \ref{app:clustering_algorithms}.
+To identify optimal settings, we systematically tested $K \in \{2,7\}$.
+The choice of the upper bound $K=7$ reflects a practical consideration: while larger values of $K$ might further partition the data, excessively fine-grained clustering may produce groups which lack clear physical interpretation in the context of droplet dynamics.
+After the evaluation of $K$ discussed in Appendix \ref{app:cluster_evaluation}, we adopt $K = 5$ in this work.\

+\section{Experimental observations}

-Figure~\ref{fig:01}a presents examples of snapshots captured at the frame immediately prior to breakup.
-The images are organised by nozzle diameter $D$ and the liquid composition.
+Figure~\ref{figure6} shows example snapshots one frame prior to break-up The images are organised by nozzle diameter $D$ and the liquid composition.
 As can be seen, water (a near inviscid fluid) displays a characteristic sharp neck that previous works have confirmed takes a 18 degree angle.
 In contrast, the 50\% mixture forms a longer, more gradually evolving neck, which indicates viscosity is playing a role in the dynamics.
 Interestingly, regardless of having very similar Reynolds numbers, pure water and 50\% glycerin (with $D=0.25$ mm) have visibly different shapes, with the glycerin solution having a larger bulb.
 Pure glycerin shows a slender, quasi–cylindrical long filament, that pinches off at the middle, consistent with a viscous–dominated dynamics.
 The Reynolds numbers listed beneath the panels increase as $D$ decreases, e.g. for water $Re=0.77 \rightarrow 2.56 \rightarrow 6.79$, and for glycerin $Re=0.001 \rightarrow 0.023 \rightarrow 0.080$).
 As can be seen, increasing viscosity (decreasing $Re$) shifts the minimum neck radius upstream and increases the break-up length to nozzle diameter aspect ratio.